tongshuy/online-learning-platform/README.md

 ## AI Configuration

-The frontend does not expose the DeepSeek API key.
-AI requests are sent through a backend proxy, either the local Node server or Netlify Functions.
+AI requests are routed through the local backend or Netlify Functions so the API key stays on the server side.

-For local development, create a `.env.local` file based on `.env.example`:
+Create a local environment file based on `.env.example`:

 ```text
 DEEPSEEK_API_KEY=your_deepseek_api_key